SUPREME COURT NOTEBOOK: Chatty Thomas breaks with precedent

 In another time, Justice Ruth Bader Ginsburg arranged her medical care around the court’s schedule so she wouldn’t miss arguments.

-On Wednesday, the 87-year-old Ginsburg was able to participate from a Baltimore hospital, where she is being treated for an infection caused by a gallstone.
+On Wednesday, the 87-year-old Ginsburg was able to participate from a Baltimore hospital, where she was being treated for an infection caused by a gallstone.
 It’s an unforeseen option after the court’s virus-driven decision to hold remote arguments.
+Ginsburg was back home Wednesday night.

 When Ginsburg was receiving treatment following surgery for colorectal cancer in 1999, she followed advice from the first woman on the court, Justice Sandra Day O’Connor, who was back in court nine days after breast cancer surgery.